nickfilerman/DiscordScoresBot/README.md

 Follow the steps [here](https://www.howtogeek.com/364225/how-to-make-your-own-discord-bot/) to create a Discord Bot account and get a token

+## Dev Containers

+If you would like to use a dev container, feel free to use the pre-supplied `.devcontainer/devcontainer.json`

+This will automatically install Python 3.11 along with the necessary packages, as well as create the template `main.py` file

 ## Python Dependencies

 Made using Python 3.11, may or may not work with other versions